matteofaverio/coastal-gap-reconstruction/README.md

   CI excludes zero) and **+8.0%** for oxygen (physical-covariate arm — SST, wind, solar, currents — the first comparator to beat interpolation on oxygen at all, 95% CI [4.5%, 11.4%]).
-- Covariate effects were selective, not universally beneficial: some covariate configurations hurt performance.
-A negative-control experiment supported that temporal alignment and covariate information mattered, rather than performance improving merely because extra input channels were added.
+- Covariate effects were selective: some covariate configurations hurt performance.
+A negative-control experiment supported that temporal alignment and covariate information mattered
-- Every method under-predicts high-chlorophyll event days, and TS-ICL's oxygen improvement does not hold uniformly across the distribution (it loses to interpolation in the high tail).
+- Every method under predicts high-chlorophyll event days, and TS-ICL's oxygen improvement does not hold uniformly across the distribution (it loses to interpolation in both distribution tails).
 Neither limitation is solved.
 - Real-gap outputs remain **candidates**: there is no withheld ground truth for a naturally occurring gap, so no real-gap number is presented as validated accuracy.